Your weekly food waste recycling service

 - You can line your food waste caddy with newspaper, kitchen roll, nothing at all or you can purchase compostable caddy liners which are widely available in supermarkets and discount shops.

-- If you use a shared outdoor food waste silver top wheelie bin (e.g. if you live in flats), you can order replacements online, please select the property type option on the form called 'flats'.
+- If you use a shared outdoor food waste silver top wheelie bin (e.g. if you live in flats), you can order replacement liners online, please select the property type option on the form called 'flats'.

 - When your kitchen caddy is full, transfer the contents into your outdoor caddy.